Diophantine equations with sum of cubes and cube of sum: Integer

 \section{Integer $a$}

-We now restrict the discussion to $a \in \mathbb{Z}$.
-We find that only for $a=9$ are there primitive solutions with two equal variables.
+Let us restrict the analysis to $a \in \mathbb{Z}$.
+We first identify an infinite family of $a$ values that allow primitive solutions.
+We then find that only for $a=9$ are there primitive solutions with two equal variables.
 We also present the general solution for $a=9$, which involves two parameters.
-This is followed by a discussion of the case $a=N^2$, which is of interest to physics.
+This is followed by a proof that the number of primitive solutions for any integer $a$ is either infinite or 0.